 Summertime brings the urge to take a family vacation, but it’s not always in the budget and you may be tempted to have a staycation instead.
-A vacation to Disney World can cost thousands of dollars, whereas a beach vacation may only cost a couple hundred dollars.
+A vacation to Disney World can cost thousands of dollars, whereas a beach vacation may only cost a couple hundred dollars and while you could always check out a private jet charter cost estimator if you want treat yourself to a relaxing vacation, you might find that you go for a commercial flight.
 Regardless of where you’re going, extra money in a vacation fund is always a plus.
-Here are some ways to boost your vacation fund.
+One thing to try is seeking out the best broadband supplier, as you might be paying more for an inferior service!
+Here are some more ways to boost your vacation fund.

 8 Ways to Boost Your Vacation Fund: